simeonkr/HaGL/README.md

 The best way to keep the project alive is to demonstrate its usefulness through a wide range of interesting examples.
-Another potential area to explore is the creation of high-level libraries for specific types of visual applications.
+Another potential area to explore is the creation of high-level libraries for specific types of visual applications, as well as improving the one that ships with HaGL.